Children with speech, language and communication needs (SLCN) can experience difficulties with:

 Children can have difficulty with just one of these areas or a combination of more than one.

-Some children may have delayed language; they talk and understand like a younger child but with the right support they will catch up with their peers.
+Some children may have poor spoken language skills due to a lack of communication-rich experiences in early childhood.
+They talk and understand at the level of a younger child, but with the right support they may catch up to their peers.
 For other children, their SLCN are longer term and they will need ongoing support.
-They won’t sound like a younger child and their speech may sound unusual or disorganised.

 These children won’t just ‘pick language up’; they will need to be taught in a specific way.
 Information on the prevalence of SLCN is available here.